Archival Sources for Letters and Other Documents

 St Andrews University Library: The Library at St Andrews University owns three letters from Sorabji written between 7 and 23 November 1967 in addition to a set of proofs for Opus clavicembalisticum (1929-30; 253 pp.).
 These items are found in the papers of Cedric Thorpe Davie (MSS 37754-37758) and are listed in Cedric Thorpe Davie (1913-1983): Catalogue of Works and Index to Correspondence (University Library, St Andrews, 1988), 111.

-Trinity College of Music, The Jerwood Library of the Performing Arts: The Library at Trinity College of Music owns several valuable items, including three manuscripts given by Miss Anne Cassal:
+Trinity Laban Conservatoire of Music & Dance, The Jerwood Library of the Performing Arts: The Library at the former Trinity College of Music owns several valuable items, including three manuscripts given by Miss Anne Cassal (the catalogue does not make it possible to provide direct links):

 University of Cape Town, UCT Libraries: The Manuscripts & Archives division of the UCT Libraries owns the papers of Erik Chisholm under number BC129.
-The collection is briefly described in the catalogue entry, and there is a very extensive finding aid (127 pp.).
+An extensive finding aid (127 pp.) used to be available; it had disappeared when the link was checked on 27 May 2013.
 Relevant items will be found in:

 The collection also features pp. 1, 2, 15, and 16 of one of the two manuscripts of Trois poèmes du “Gulistān” de Saʿdī (1926; 16 pp.), a very poor copy of the entire score, and a bound version of Opus clavicembalisticum (1929-30; 253 pp.).

-The papers of Colin Taylor, which feature correspondence with Philip Heseltine, may contain interesting material.
+The papers of Colin Taylor, under number BC76, include correspondence with Philip Heseltine, and could yield interesting bits of information.

 Harry Ransom Center, The University of Texas at Austin: The Sacheverell Sitwell Collection at the Harry Ransom Center contains correspondence from Sorabji in box 71, folder 1, found in the category “II.
 Correspondence, 1912-1988”.
 The composer’s name is listed as “Sorabji, Kaikhosru Shapruji” in Sacheverell Sitwell: An Inventory of His Collection at the Harry Ransom Humanities Research Center.